Zenlytic/zenlytic-docs/docs/6_connecting_with_python/3_connection_setup/connecting.md

 ### Local repo

-This is the best method when the repo with your LookML or [zenlytic data model](../../4_data_modeling/1_data_modeling.md) is on your local machine.
+This is the best method when the repo with your [zenlytic data model](../../4_data_modeling/1_data_modeling.md)/dbt repo is on your local machine.
 Your `profiles.yml` will looks like this with a connection to Snowflake.

 The `demo_connection` name, which is the same name that dbt references, is the value you'd use for your [connection](../../4_data_modeling/2_model.md#properties) property in your model file.